Client Data Encryption Key Get Open Banking

 - Apply the encryption algorithm, CEK and IV to the input message to generate the encrypted message buffer.

-- Apply base64 encoding to the encrypted message buffer to generate ciphertext in string/text format.
+- Apply Base64 encoding to the encrypted message buffer to generate ciphertext in string/text format.

-Generate x-crypto-key header
+Step 5: Generate x-crypto-key header

 Before you can share your encrypted payload, you need to generate your x-crypto-key header.
 The header will consist of up to 5 parts for AES-256-GCM with all parts concatenated to form the final header.
 Once generated, you will then pass the x-crypto-key in the header of your API requests along with the encrypted payload.

-- For part 1, apply base64 encoding on the key ID of the public key you retrieved from us earlier.
+- For part 1, apply Base64 encoding on the key ID of the public key you retrieved from us earlier.

 - For part 3, hash your CEK using the SHA-256 algorithm.
-Then apply base64 encoding to the hashed CEK.
+Then apply Base64 encoding to the hashed CEK.

-- For part 4, apply base64 encoding to the IV you generated earlier.
-(AES-256-GCM)
+- For part 4, append the IV you generated earlier and the optional AAD.
+Then apply Base64 encoding.

 - For part 5, identify the padding mode used in the envelop encryption of the CEK.
 This part is optional.

-- For the final x-crypto-key header, concatenate all parts with “.” (single dot) as the delimiter.
+- For the final x-crypto-key header, concatenate all parts with "."" (single dot) as the delimiter.

-- Example of final format if OAEP is used to encrypt the CEK: Base64(keyid).Base64(encrypted CEK).base64(hashed CEK).base64(IV).GCM
+- a.
+Example of final format if OAEP hash (default hash or SHA-1) is used to encrypt the CEK: Base64(keyid).Base64(encrypted CEK).base64(hashed CEK).Base64(IV).GCM

-- Example of final format if SHA256 is used to encrypt CEK: Base64(keyid).Base64(encrypted CEK).base64(hashed CEK).base64(IV).GCM-256
+- b.
+Example of final format if OAEP hash SHA-256 is used to encrypt the CEK: Base64(keyid).Base64(encrypted CEK).base64(hashed CEK).Base64(IV).GCM-256